-Embed in the community: We establish a base in the local community, for example a local café, a community centre or anywhere that is frequently used by local residents.
+Embed in the community: We establish a base in the local community, somewhere that is frequently used by local residents, for example a local café, a community centre.

 Recruit a community engagement panel: This panel will be formed from local residents and key stakeholders.
 We work with them to design the engagement plan and methodology, including questions and data analysis.
 They might also act as peer researchers – going out to speak with fellow residents – in which case we will train them around consent, data privacy, safeguarding, asking questions and focus group moderation.